Introduction

 This is the second in a series of twelve monthly posts in which I’ll reread my three favorite travel books – Edward Hoagland’s Notes from the Century Before (1969), John McPhee’s Coming into the Country (1977), and Ian Frazier’s Great Plains (1989) – and compare them.
 Today, I’ll review Coming into the Country.

 John McPhee’s Coming into the Country chronicles his travels in Alaska in the 1970s.
 It consists of three separately structured compositions.
-The first, titled “The Encircled River,” describes a canoe-and-kayak trip he took with a four-man study team down the Salmon River of the Brooks Range.
+The first, titled “The Encircled River,” describes a canoe-and-kayak trip he took with a five-man study team down the Salmon River of the Brooks Range.
 The team is trying to determine whether the Salmon should be part of the wild-river proposal before Congress, a proposal that would set aside the area as unalterable wild terrain.
 McPhee says of the Salmon, “In a lifetime of descending rivers, this was the clearest and the wildest river.”
 He writes,

 Paddling again, we move down long pools separated by short white pitches, looking to see whatever might appear in the low hills, in the cottonwood, in the white and black spruce – and in the river, too.
 Its bed is as distinct as if the water were not there.
 Everywhere, in fleets, are the oval shapes of salmon.
 They have moved the gravel and made redds, spawning craters, feet in diameter.
 They ignore the boats, but at times, and without apparent reason, they turn and shoot downriver, as if they have felt panic and have lost their resolve to get on with their loving and their dying.
 Some, already dead, lie whitening, grotesque, on the bottom, their bodies disassembling in the current.
 In a short time, not much will be left but the hooking jaws.
 Through the surface, meanwhile, the living salmon broach, freshen – make long, dolphinesque flights through the air – then fall to slap the water, to resume formation in the river, noses north, into the current.
 Looking over the side of the canoe is like staring down into a sky full of zeppelins.